-export crop for producers, particularly essential source of foreign exchange. countries come to around US\$20 years, coffee exports have accounted Timor-Leste, Burundi, Ethiopia, Uganda also be very volatile over time.
-Over the last ten years, the New York 'C' contract, the baseline price for commodity Arabica coffee, has ranged from over US\$3/lb to just 96 cents/lb, which can cause significant uncertainty in the market.
-As an agricultural commodity, coffee is vulnerably to supply-side shocks from unexpected weather events or disease outbreaks, particularly as climate change affects the coffee-growing regions, which could further exacerbate market volatility.
+However, the international price of coffee can also be very volatile over time.
+Over the last ten years, the New York 'C' contract, the baseline price for commodity Arabica coffee, has ranged from over USD 3/lb to just 88 cents/lb, which can cause significant uncertainty in the market.

+As an agricultural commodity, coffee is vulnerable to supply-side shocks from unexpected weather events or disease outbreaks, particularly as climate change affects the coffee-growing regions, which could further exacerbate market volatility.